 If you don’t mind.
 Before you start unboxing let’s go over a few things, ok?

-For example, if you only plan to use it for recording while commuting to work or creating a video as you drive around town, then the best dash cam to get is one that has basic features and costs between $25 – $50.
+For example, if you plan to use it only for recording while commuting to work or creating a video as you drive around town, then the best dash cam to get is one with basic features and costs between $25 and $50.

-On the other hand, if you love tech and accessories, you’ll want to check our premium dash cam gear under $200.
+Conversely, if you love tech and accessories, you’ll want to check out our premium dash cam gear under $200.

 What you’ll learn in this guide:

-In this Basic Guide about Dash Camera features and what they do, you’ll quickly learn about 11 common functions found on most new dash cams these days.
+In this Basic Guide about Dash Camera features and what they do, you’ll quickly learn about 11 common functions found on most new dash cams.

 Ready?
 Let’s get going…